-There were a lot of happy faces around the The Quiksilver Pro Gold Coast early this morning.
-The rain had disappeared, the four-foot of southeast swell had cleaned up overnight and the Snapper Rocks sand bank was virtually improving before everyone's eyes.
+There were a lot of happy faces around the Quiksilver Pro early this morning.
+The rain had disappeared, the four-foot of south east swell had cleaned up overnight and the Snapper Rocks sand bank was virtually improving before everyone's eyes.

 It was suggested the boys should be treated to a few beers but Quiksilver representative, and former contest director Rod Brooks joked, "We'll be taking Kevin and Helmut out to dinner once this is all over.
 We can only let Mother Nature do her thing with the sand drift but they have been pumping sand every night and it's certainly working."

 Round two, the first elimination round of a contest, can be exciting for the first few heats if any of the top seeds have struggled in round one.
-But today's action started at heat one with Joel Parkinson doing battle with Garrett Parkes and continued with marquee matchups to the last heat of the day when Brett Simpson and Kolohe Andino busted their tails and boosted airs.
+But today's action started at heat one with Joel Parkinson doing battle with Garrett Parkes and continued with marquis match ups to the last heat of the day with Brett Simpson and Kolohe Andino busting their tails and boosting airs.

 Jordy Smith woke up in a better place today after looking very lackluster in round one.
 Up against Taylor Knox, Smith used the developing sand bank to perfection, making sections and sliding the tail in his trademark gouging cutbacks.

-"Yesterday I wasn't myself," he admitted after the heat, "I'd built the contest thing up way too big in my head, it just wasn't sitting very well in my mind.
+"Yesterday I wasn't myself," he admitted after the Knox heat, "I'd built the contest thing up way too big in my head, it just wasn't sitting very well in my mind.
 I was really anxious and nervous and that's not like me.
-Normally I'd be out there with a lot of confidence so today I just wanted to forget it all and go surf.
+Normally I'd be out there with a lot of confidence so today I just wanted to forget it all, (losing in round one) and go surf.
 I'd never ridden this board before my heat yesterday so today I wanted to catch a lot of waves and test it out."

 His intimate knowledge of Snapper came into play during the heat.